Sylius/Sylius/docs/api/taxons.rst

 Set position of product in a Taxon
 ----------------------------------

-The products in Sylius can by group by taxon, therefore every product has an relation between itself and selected taxon.
+The products in Sylius can by grouped by taxon, therefore for every product there is a relation between the product and the assigned taxon.
-What is more, every product can have specific position in taxon to which it is belongs to.
-To put products in specific order you will need to call the ``/api/v1/taxons/taxon_code/products`` endpoint wih the ``PUT`` method.
+What is more, every product can have a specific position in the taxon to which it belongs.
+To put products in a specific order you will need to call the ``/api/v1/taxons/code/products`` endpoint wih the ``PUT`` method.

 Definition
 ^^^^^^^^^^
 .. code-block:: text

-    PUT /api/v1/taxons/{taxonCode}/products
+    PUT /api/v1/taxons/{code}/products

 +---------------+----------------+-----------------------------------------------------------------+
 | Parameter     | Parameter type | Description                                                     |